AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 #### HTTP status

 The server issues HTTP response status codes when a client makes a request over HTTP.
-In response to the requests made in AVEVA Data Hub, the system returns one of the codes listed in the table below.
+In response to the requests made to AVEVA Data Hub, the system returns a status code.
 For more information about the possible status codes, see <xref:ocsStatusCodes>.

 #### Toolbar